WHO team visits Wuhan market where first COVID infections detected | Health

 WHO team visits Wuhan market where first COVID infections detected

-A World Health Organization-led team of experts investigating the origins of COVID-19 visited Huanan market on Sunday, the wholesale seafood centre in the central Chinese city of Wuhan where the new coronavirus was initially detected.
+A World Health Organization-led team of experts investigating the origins of COVID-19 visited Huanan market on Sunday, the now-shuttered wholesale seafood centre in the Chinese city of Wuhan where the new coronavirus was initially detected.
+The team arrived at Huanan amid heavy security, with additional barricades set up outside a high blue fence surrounding the market, and left in a convoy after about one hour.
+The experts did not take questions from journalists.

-The team of experts arrived at Huanan on Sunday afternoon amid a heavy security presence, with additional barricades set up outside a high blue fence surrounding the market.
-The WHO experts did not respond to questions thrown at them by reporters gathered at the entrance as their convoy drove into the market.
-The barricades came down as soon as they had entered.
+Since being released from a two-week quarantine on Thursday, the team has visited hospitals and markets, as well as an exhibition commemorating Wuhan's battle with the virus, which included a 76-day lockdown of the city of 11 million.
+The WHO, which has sought to manage expectations for the mission, said on Friday that team members would be limited to visits organised by their Chinese hosts and would not have any contact with community members, due to health restrictions.

-Public access to the market has been severely restricted since it was shut at the beginning of last year.
-Before its closure, it was a bustling market comprising hundreds of stalls divided into sections for meat, seafood and vegetables.
-Some Chinese diplomats and state media have said they believe the market is not the origin, and have thrown support behind theories that the virus potentially originated in another country.
+No full itinerary for the team's two weeks of field work has been announced, and journalists covering the tightly controlled visit have been kept at a distance from team members.
+Public access to the sprawling Huanan Seafood Wholesale Market has been restricted since it was shut at the beginning of last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)